-I’m not yet a mother, but my biological clock is ticking.
-(Confession: I’ve become that woman who asks strangers if I can hold their babies.)
-As I embark on the journey of contemplating motherhood, I’ve been reflecting about how grateful I am for my own mother.
+I’m not yet a mother, but as I embark on the journey of contemplating motherhood, I’ve been reflecting about how grateful I am for my own mother.

 My mom is a true Spirit Junkie.
 If you’ve read my books you know my mother is the reason I am a spiritual teacher today.
 When I was a child my mom taught me to meditate, had me named by gurus and she brought me to all the grooviest ashrams and spiritual centers.
 By planting the spiritual seed in me at a young age she gave me the ability to navigate through tough times when I got older.
 My mother taught me how to establish a spiritual relationship of my own understanding.
 For this I am forever grateful.